TLDR: No time to read? Listen to this blog instead!

 It’s move day, and time is money.
 Obviously, you need things to go as smoothly as possible.

 But remember: fortune favors the prepared!

 So, what’s the most efficient way to move?

-Find out with this essential advice to take the stress out of moving and avoid wasting time.
+Find out with this essential advice to reduce moving stress and avoid wasting time.

 - 1 Tip #1: Communicate About Your Circumstances

 - 2 Tip #2: Point Out Meaningful Items & Be Thorough

 - 3 Tip #3: Stay Attentive & Focus On The Move

 - 4 Tip #4: Call Your Moving Company

 - 5 Tip #5: Know All Fees (& How They’re Calculated)